Last Updated on August 10, 2022

 It’s widely known as a source of inspiration to artists, writers and musicians and as a (very) amateur musician myself, I’ve written and recorded a song called ‘Above this silence’, which I wrote after a walk a couple of years previously on the beach at Walberswick, a particular favourite of mine.
 Ed Sheeran has just released a song about his hometown of Framlingham in Suffolk but I did it way before him!
 My guess though is that he’ll make more money from his!
 Framlingham is well worth a visit too as it’s only 20 mins away from Woodfarm but I seem to be digressing, back to Areas of Outstanding Natural Beauty!

-We’ve got more info on Dog-Friendly beaches in Suffolk in a separate Blog Post here
+We’ve got more info on Dog-Friendly beaches in Suffolk in a separate blog post.

-Suffolk Coast & Heaths visitor activity, if our guest books in the cottages are anything to go by are centred around the medieval market town of Aldeburgh and other coastal towns and hamlets such as Southwold and Orford.
-You can check out more info on this AONB here
+Suffolk Coast & Heaths visitor activity, if our guest books in the cottages are anything to go by, are centred around the medieval market town of Aldeburgh and other coastal towns and hamlets such as Southwold and Orford.
+You can check out more info on this AONB.

 A real favourite of mine for many, many years as I lived there prior to establishing Woodfarm Barns and still have my house there so I may well see out my old age (I’m nearly there) propping up the bar of The Sun Inn!